TatianaFokina/a11y-blog/src/en/index.md

 ---
 title: About the blog and latest articles
-description: DESCRIPTION
 layout: index.njk
 ---

-Hello my name is Tanya.
-I'm a front-end developer who loves making stuff for the web, digital accessibility, and telling others about it.
-In addition, I organized [Petersburg pitera11y_meetup]({{ links.public.pitera11y }}), write and translate articles, and also edit in [Doka]({{ links.public.doka }}) - a reference for developers.
+Hi, my name is Tatiana Fokina.
+I'm a front-end developer who likes to make stuff for the web, and digital accessibility and tell others about it.

+I write and translate articles and also edit at [Doka]({{ links.public.doka }}) - a developer friendly directory.
+I organised [St. Petersburg pitera11y_meetup]({{ links.public.pitera11y }}),

-In this blog I share tips, useful links, my thoughts and simply interesting finds about affordable development ✨
+In this blog, I share practical tips, useful links, my thoughts and just interesting findings about accessible development ✨

-If you have any questions about the blog or accessibility, you can ask me on [Twitter]({{ links.social.twitter }}).
+If there are any questions about my articles or accessibility, you are welcome to ask me on [Twitter]({{ links.social.twitter }}).